 1874: Levi Strauss marketed blue jeans with copper rivets charging $13.50 per dozen.
 Strauss arrived in San Francisco with canvas that he thought he could use for making tents to sell to the miners.
 But what the miners needed were stout pants, which Strauss gave them using the canvas.
 He later changed to heavy blue denim called genes in French which became jeans in to the people of California.
 The copper rivets were used because the miners put nuggets in their pants pockets and regular stitching would not hold them.

-1876: Birthdate of Brahm van den Berg, the child prodigy pianist who gained fame in Europe “as an operatic conductor and served on the faculty of the Cincinnati Conservatory.
+1876: In Cologne, Germany, “Simon Van den Berg and Catherine Van Stratum” gave birth Brahm van den Berg, the child prodigy pianist who gained fame in Europe “as an operatic conductor and served on the faculty of the Cincinnati Conservatory.

 1877: Thirty year old Dr. Ignatz Kornfeld married 24 year old Harriet Singer today.